catonsville-pack-306/cub306.org/public/join.md

 <br style="clear:both">

-## <i class="fas fa-cloud-sun"></i> Spring Signup ##
-We will be having a spring signup this year (2019).
-Unlike the fall event, we are not planning to meet for a specific day.
-Starting in April your can sign up for 2019-2020 program year and begin participating right away.
-We are a year long pack and will have at least one event per month over the summer.

-Send an email to [join@cub306.org](mailto:join@cub306.org?spring+sign+up) and we will help you get started.

-[join][join]

 ## <i class="fas fa-snowflake"></i> Fall Signup ##
 Fall registration is simple.
 Just show up on sign up night (first Wednesday of September) and fill out the required forms, pay dues and that is it. if you have any questions, by all means send us an email.

+[join][join]

+## <i class="fas fa-cloud-sun"></i> Any Time Signup ##
+You can sign up for scouts at any time.
+Unlike the fall event, all you have to do is fill in the forms below for your scout and come to a den event, where you can begin participating right away.
+We are a year long pack and will have at least one event per month over the summer.

+Send an email to [join@cub306.org](mailto:join@cub306.org?spring+sign+up) and we will help you get started.

 [join][join]
 * [Sign up form][signup_form]
 * [Application Form](bsa_app) - new scouts only
 * [Health Form][health_form] - we do play with knifes and fire in the woods (safety first)